-How should I take mupirocin nasal (Bactroban Nasal)?
+How should I use mupirocin nasal (Bactroban Nasal)?

 Mupirocin nasal ointment is packaged in single-use tubes.
 Use one half of the medicine from the tube in your left nostril, and use the other half in your right nostril.
 After placing the ointment into your nostrils, gently press your nostrils closed and then release them, repeating for about 1 minute to help spread the ointment inside your nose.

-Throw the ointment tube away after one use, even if there is still some ointment left in it.
+Each single-use tube of ointment is for one use only.
+Throw away after one use, even if there is still some medicine left in it.

 Mupirocin nasal is usually given for 5 days.
-To best protect you from infection, use this medication for the entire length of time prescribed by your doctor.
-Mupirocin nasal will not treat or prevent a viral infection such as the common cold or flu.
+To best protect you from infection, use this medicine for the full prescribed length of time.
+Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Mupirocin will not treat or prevent a viral infection such as the common cold or flu.

-Store mupirocin nasal at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.
 Do not refrigerate.

 Additional Bactroban Nasal Information